-What do an albatross, Orion’s belt and the northern lights
+What do an albatross, Orion’s belt and the northern lights have in common?

 To most people, probably not a whole lot.
 But for me, these are just some of the subjects that found their way into an art book.
 A book that I created and co-wrote with the person I also share my life with.
 Cosmic Nature is something of an art catalogue, an inspirational log and a wandering mind, all encompassed into one small softcover.